manojsvgit/manojsvgit/README.md

 - [LinkedIn](#) (Add your LinkedIn profile link here)
 - [Twitter](#) (Add your Twitter profile link here)

-## Repository Highlights
+## Fun Fact

-- **[100 Days of Code Python by Angela Yu](https://github.com/manojsvgit/100-days-of-code-python-by-angela-yu):** A repository showcasing the projects and exercises from Angela Yu’s Python Bootcamp.

-Thank you for visiting my GitHub profile!
-If you have any questions or just want to chat about tech, don’t hesitate to reach out. 😊
+I love diving into new projects and exploring different areas of technology.
+When I’m not coding, you might find me reading tech blogs or experimenting with new tools.

 ---

-*Happy coding!*
+*I'm here to learn, share my knowledge, and track my progress.
+Check out my repositories to see what I've been working on and feel free to reach out if you have any questions or just want to chat about tech!*